-So, she decided to take revenge and, entering the banquet hall, rolled a golden apple towards the feet of the three vainest goddess in attendance.
+So, she decided to take revenge and, entering the banquet hall, rolled a golden apple toward the feet of the three vainest goddesses in attendance.
 Upon it, was carved “to the fairest”.
-Of course, Hera, Aphrodite and Athena all assumed the apple must be for them and began to fight over it.
+Of course, Hera, Aphrodite, and Athena all assumed the apple must be for them and began to fight over it.

 Zeus, angry that they were ruining the party, stepped in and said the true owner of the apple would be decided henceforth.